PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/aavev3-dashboard/setup-and-extension.md

 3. **Modify the Processor Logic**:

     Modify the data collection logic to concentrate on a 6-hour time span (`epochId`).
 Refer to the existing 24-hour aggregation example for guidance on structuring your logic.
-The 24-hour aggregate currently collects data for all core Aave V3 "Actions" that can be taken on-chain.
-You may continue to collect data for all Action's events, or you may choose to focus on a single Action.
+The 24-hour aggregate currently collects data for all core Aave V3 "actions" that can be taken on-chain.
+You may continue to collect data for all action's events, or you may choose to focus on a single action.
 Keep in mind that you will need to create a new data model in the `utils/message_models.py` file in your `snapshotter-computes` fork if you choose to change the snapshot data.
 See the [`AaveVolumeAggregateSnapshot`](https://github.com/PowerLoom/snapshotter-computes/blob/aave/utils/models/message_models.py#L101-L107) for reference.

 4. **Testing and Validation**:

    After implementation, rigorously test your new feature to ensure accuracy and efficiency.
-Validate that the data collected aligns with your intended 6-hour aggregation of each asset's Volume by Action.
+Validate that the data collected aligns with your intended 6-hour aggregation of each asset's volume-by-action.

 5. **Commit and Share Your Work**: